goto-eof/europea-library-server/README.md

 - download e-books;
 - search by title, author, publisher, ISBN and published date;
 - edit e-book information (only administrator is able to do this);
-- generate e-book URL QRCode;
+- generate e-book URL QR Code;
-- login/register to the system.
+- login/register to the system (2 categories of user: ADMINISTRATOR and USER).

 ## Job steps